Price: $30 Add to Cart

 Abstract: This study uses a general equilibrium model to compare environmental and economic outcomes of two policies: (1) a tax credit of 10 percent of the price of household capital that is 20 percent more energy efficient than its unsubsidized counterpart, assuming half of new household investment qualifies for the credit; and (2) a tax starting at $30 ($2007) per metric ton of CO2 rising five percent annually.
 By 2040, the carbon tax and tax credit reduce emissions by about 601.5 percent, respectively.
 Assuming other countries impose no carbon price, we find that although the carbon tax reduces U.S. GDP, it improves U.S. household welfare because it reduces world fuel prices, strengthens U.S. terms of trade, and makes imports cheaper.
 The revenue neutral tax credit reduces welfare but boosts U.S. GDP growth slightly at first.
 Both policies have similar impacts on the federal budget, but of opposite signs.

-Energy Specializations: Energy and the Environment - Policy and Regulation, Energy Modeling - Other, Energy Modeling - Energy Efficiency and Conservation,
+Energy Specializations: Energy Efficiency, Energy Modeling – Other, Energy and the Environment – Policy and Regulation,

 View Issue Table of Contents